radhikaa-03/phishnet/README.md

 # phishnet

-A phishing detection tool- You paste a suspicious URL or a sketchy email you received, and it tells you whether it's safe, suspicious, or malicious — and explains why in plain English.
+A phishing detection tool- You paste a suspicious URL or a sketchy email you received, and it tells you whether it's safe, suspicious, or malicious — and explains why

 ---